mikeion/AdventofCode2019/README.md

-# AdventofCode2019
+# Advent of Code 2019
-Advent calendar exercises from adventofcode.com (2019)
+Daily exercises from adventofcode.com (2019).
+Mike Ion